akash-paswan-9199/project2/README.md

 # New Project

-This project wass created from local system.
+This project was created from local system.
-Created by AKash Kumar Paswan
+Created by Akash Kumar Paswans